-Comprehensive metabolic panel (CMP) is a series of blood tests that give your doctor a snapshot of your body’s chemistry and the way it’s using energy (your metabolism).
+Comprehensive metabolic panel (CMP) is a series of blood tests that give your doctor a snapshot of your body’s liver and kidney function, and electrolytes.
 It’s also called a chemistry panel of Chem-14, chemistry 14, or chemistry screen.

 Most people get a CMP as part of their yearly checkup.
 The doctor might also want one to check you for problems, keep track of any chronic conditions you have, or make sure certain medications aren’t hurting your liver or kidneys.
 They might tell you not to eat or drink anything except water for up to 12 hours before you get this test.

 The CMP can tell your doctor: